ad-on-is/adonis-autoswagger/README.md

 Automatically generates swagger path-descriptions, based on your application routes.
 It also detects endpoints, protected by the auth-middlware.

 ![paths](https://i.imgur.com/EnPw6xT.png)

+### Responses and RequestBody

+Generates responses and requestBody based on your simple Controller-Annotation (see Examples)

+---

 ## Schemas